hanlinqian/IntegrativeNetworkMap/Section5/readme.md

 This section is about predicting genes of flowering time by machine learning.
+#### The input files train.xlsx and test.xlsx involved in the following analysis were uploaded into Section5/data.
 #### 1. Computation of node similarity in a network
 `perl similarity.pl edge-proteome-highconf.txt nodeinfo-proteome-highconf.txt traingene-34pos+34neg.txt 5 8 >out.txt`
 ##similarity.pl was in Section5/code;